directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

 ## Set Up Your Directus Project
-Directus collection (_collection1_ in this sample project) has these fields:
+Directus collection (_milestones_ in this sample project) has these fields:

 `calendar_event_id` - type text, where Google calendar event id will be saved (automatically)